 Professor Hooper began university at National Taiwan Normal University in Taipei and received undergraduate and master’s degrees from McGill University and MIT.
 He completed his PhD at Stanford University, where he conducted research on forced evictions and resettlement in Tanzania.
 He has been a visiting research fellow at the University of Oxford and the Nordic Africa Institute in Uppsala, Sweden.
 Professionally, he is a chartered town planner in the United Kingdom and a certified planner in the United States and Canada.
 He has received a number of awards and fellowships, including a doctoral fellowship from the Social Sciences and Humanities Research Council of Canada and the Graham Family, Robert Kirby and Richard Goldsmith Fellowships from Stanford University.
-He received the Urban Planning and Design teaching award from GSD students in 2011 and 2013.
+He received the Urban Planning and Design teaching award from GSD students in 2011, 2013 and 2014.